Shamim123ah/Mi/Develop-Xposed-Modules-Using-Modern-Xposed-API.md

 ### API Changes
 Compared to the legacy XposedBridge APIs, the modern API has the following differences:
 1. Java entry now uses `META-INF/xposed/java_init.list` instead of `assets/xposed_init`; native entry now uses `META-INF/xposed/native_init.list`.
 Create a file in `src/main/resources/META-INF`, and Gradle will automatically package files into your APK.
 You should now be able to obfuscate your entry classes with R8 with proguard rules `adaptresourcefilenames`.
 1. Modern API does not use metadata anymore as well.
-Module name uses the `android:label` resource; module description uses the `android:description` resource; scope list uses `META-INF/xposed/scope.list` (one line for one package name); module configuration uses `META-INF/xposed/module.prop` in format of [Java properties](https://docs.oracle.com/javase/7/docs/api/java/util/Properties.html).
+Module name uses the `android:label` resource; module description uses the `android:description` resource; scope list uses `META-INF/xposed/scope.list` (one line for one package name); module configuration uses `META-INF/xposed/module.prop` (in format of [Java properties](https://docs.oracle.com/javase/7/docs/api/java/util/Properties.html)).
 1. Java entry should now implement `io.github.libxposed.XposedModule`.
 Each entry is a limited `android.content.Context`, providing a more familiar way for developers to handle.
 Most interfaces are not implemented by the `XposedModule` context, but will open more in the future.
 You can submit feature request with proper reason for a specific method.
 1. Hook APIs are new but intentionally kept simple.
 We no longer provide interfaces like `XposedHelpers` in the framework anymore.
 But we will offer official libraries for a more friendly development kit.
 See [libxposed/helper](https://github.com/libxposed/helper) for this developing library.
 1. You can now deoptmize a specific method to bypass method inline (especially when hooking System Framework)